ahmedaymanllll/ui-ux-roadmap-IEEE/assets/weeks/intermediate/week11.md

  **Videos:**
 - [Create a design system for Typography](https://www.youtube.com/watch?v=YjjD_AopSok&list=PL3D6gNbm5p0kXdPRvPhe5YsRklOPWd5ib&index=2)
 <br>
--Resources Will Help you to chosse your color :
+Resources Will Help you to chosse your Font :

  - [Typographic Scales in Web Design & UI Design](https://www.youtube.com/watch?v=ot-5dQG2v5M)
 - [How to choose fonts for your projects and what size to use ](https://www.youtube.com/watch?v=vnDh1KRN2GM)